Keshab72/Assignment_2/README.md

 ## Dataset:-
 Jomato.csv file can be downloaded from the file section

+## Tools Used:-
+- Excel:- For Data Cleaning.
+- MS SQL:- For Data Analysis.

 ## Tasks to be performed:

 1. Create a user-defined functions to stuff the Chicken into ‘Quick Bites’.
 Eg: ‘Quick Chicken Bites’.